IBM/Developer-Playground/didact/Readme-extract-insights-from-videos.md

          <p>If you'd like to make changes and explore the application, make sure to stop it first!</p>
          <a class="button is-dark is-medium" title="Build and Run" href="didact://?commandId=vscode.didact.sendNamedTerminalCtrlC&text=nodejs%20terminal">Stop Running Application</a>
          <p style="margin-top:10px;">
-            Completed the code pattern?
-Click on
-            <bold>Clean up</bold>
-            to delete the IBM Cloud services that were created.
+            Completed the Asset?
+Click on <bold>Clean up</bold> to delete the IBM Cloud services that were created.
          </p>
          <a class="button is-dark is-medium" title="Delete services from IBM Cloud" href="didact://?commandId=vscode.didact.sendNamedTerminalAString&text=nodejs%20terminal$$chmod%20%2Bx%20.%2Fdeleteservice.sh%20%26%26%20.%2Fdeleteservice.sh">Clean up</a>
          <p style="margin-top:10px;">You can also manage the services in <a href="https://cloud.ibm.com/resources">IBM Cloud Dashboard</a>.</p>